centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-iis-wsman.md

 ### Templates

-The Centreon Pack IIS brings 1 host template:
+The Centreon Pack IIS brings a host template:

 * App-Iis-WSMAN-custom